desktop-cgi/desktop-cgi-archive/README.md

 * Any app using local / remote proxy

-##### The script currently allows embedding following servers for proxy [TODO: In Development]:
+##### The script should currently allow embedding following servers for proxy [TODO: In Development]:

 * Apache HTTPD (Allows Embed & Proxy)
 * Apache TomCat (Allows Embed & Proxy)
 * Nginx (Allows Embed & Proxy)
 * Mongoose (Allows Embed & Proxy)

-The script an proxy to any server even IIS (Allows Proxy) , Other embedded servers or Proxy-able local/remote servers
+The script can proxy to any File or most embeddable servers or Proxy-able local/remote servers; even IIS (Allows Proxy)

 ##### Note: